 This is why Paul, in the New Testament, instructed people to give from their hearts.
 He knew it was the most powerful area to scour for motivation and obligation for the needs of the kingdom of God.

-But people don’t just give “from,” but “to.”
+People don’t just give “from,” but “to.”
 And what they give “to” is vision.

 Vision is the destination.
 The goal.
 The promised land.